skrungy/KevEng/README.md

 they can parctipate too.

 There will be a docs page using HTML, but it will be local.
 Maybe I'll add a search option, but I'm getting way too ahead of myself for now.

+# Structure
+For now, everything is in one folder.
+So when importing the module it'll be like import keveng.submodule as wtv

+In the future, I will have to start going up parent folders to access other submodules with each other (like inheriting structures from other submodules that aren't in the same subfolder or is a parent folder)

+tl;dr: everything is structured like ass rn, when there is more it will be set up more complicated but more organized tl;dr tldr: lazy ass